svn2github/ixo-usb-jtag/usb_jtag/trunk/README.txt

              http://ixo-jtag.sourceforge.net/

   I (Hauke D.) have taken over the maintenance of this project for now.
-I've mostly just imported this usb_jtag project into the SVN repository, applied a few small patches, made a few minor updates, and did some general cleanup.
+I've mostly just imported various things into the SVN repository, applied a few small patches, made a few minor updates, and did some general cleanup.
+  Please see the above link for information on getting help.
+Also, patches are always welcome :)

+  IMPORTANT: I can currently only comment on the status of a few of the things
+  here:
+  - the device/c51/ directory has been tested on a Nexys2 and Nexys(1)
+  - the device/cpld/ directory should be stable
+  - the device/fpga4u/ directory is in sync with version 4.2.0 of the FPGA4U
-  IMPORTANT: Since I only have a Nexys2 FPGA board, I can currently only vouch for the firmware in the device/c51/ directory, and I have heard that this firmware also works on the Nexys(1), and that the device/cpld/ directory should still be current.
-All the other stuff might be in various states of decay - if you are using any of these things in production, please let me know so I can update this notice.
-Also, patches are *always* welcome :)
+    firmware (see the README in that directory for more information) All the other stuff might be in various states of decay - if you are using any of these things in production, I'd appreciate a note so that I can update this notice.

 -----------------------------------------------------------------------------